 Using Financial Aid

-Yes.
-It is possible to use financial aid for UNCG exchange and study abroad programs.
+Yes!
+Financial aid may be applied towards UNCG exchange and study abroad programs.
 Even if you have not received aid in the past, you should consider applying for financial aid through UNCG for the period of your study abroad.
 Non-UNCG students should contact the Financial Aid Office of their home institution to discuss options.

 After you have chosen a study abroad program, you should discuss financial aid study abroad procedures with an advisor in The International Programs Center.

-Scholarships: Undergraduate students that receive various UNCG-based scholarship support (e.g. Competitive Scholars, Bryan Scholars, Reynolds Scholars, NC Teaching Fellows, etc.) can apply this support to approved UNCG study abroad programs.
+- Scholarships: Undergraduate students that receive various UNCG-based scholarship support (e.g. Competitive Scholars, Bryan Scholars, Reynolds Scholars, NC Teaching Fellows, etc.) can apply this support to approved UNCG study abroad programs.
 Additionally, the International Programs Center administers a substantial travel grant program for UNCG study abroad programs through its Endowment for International Programs.
+Click here for more scholarship information.

 Visit the Financial Aid Office website for information on applying for aid and deadlines.